 I know, I know.
 Flashy is fun.
 You won’t hear any judgment from me.

-Honestly, practicing your air dribbles isn’t a complete waste of time.
+Honestly, practicing your air dribbles isn’t a waste of time.
 They may lack practicality, but they’ll also help you tighten up:

 That’s a lot of skills to hone at once!